 - 3.6% for repeat users

-Most non-VA home buyers must come up with a 3% to 5% down payment.
+Non-VA home buyers typically have to come up with a 3%-5% down payment.
 That’s at least $7,500 on the same home — a big hurdle, especially for first-time homebuyers.

-You can wrap the VA funding fee into the loan amount, meaning it can still be a zero-out-of-pocket loan.
-With a conventional or FHA loan, you must make the down payment in cash.
+VA loans, on the other hand, require no down payment at all.
+And you can wrap the VA funding fee into the loan amount, meaning it can still be a zero-out-of-pocket loan.

 VA loan rates FAQ